Best Canon Lenses

 Think of this review as something you could give to any Canon camera owner and say with confidence, “Pick a lens from this list and you’ll be happy!”

-Let’s have a look at my top picks – make sure you check if the lenses are EF-S or EF – the EF lenses can all be used on an EF-S camera body, but not the other way around.
+Make sure you check if the lenses are EF-S or EF – the EF lenses can all be used on an EF-S camera body, but not the other way around.

-Best Canon Lenses for Most Photographers
+Best Canon Lenses in December 2019

 |Canon 50mm f/1.8||View Price →|